Jorza/nova_setup/README.md

 This keeps the container running in the background, so you can later run ./compose-run-\<container-nickname\>.sh and pick up where you left off.

-To stop all container instances (without destroying the container), open a host terminal and run
+To stop all container instances (without destroying the container), open a host terminal in the container directory and run
 ```
 sudo docker-compose stop
 ```

 This saves the state of the container, so you can later run ./compose-run-\<container-nickname\>.sh and pick up where you left off.

-To destroy all container instances, open a host terminal and run
+To destroy all container instances, open a host terminal in the container directory and run
 ```
 sudo docker-compose down
 ```